-1. Does the omnipotence which is in God need to be considered as absolute power or as directed power?
+1. Does omnipotence which is in God need to be considered as absolute power or as ordered power?

-And it seems that it has (to be considered) as directed power, because it needs to be considered as that which suits God to do and as that what he is able to do.
+And it seems that it has [to be considered] as ordered power, because it needs to be considered as that which suits God to do and as that what He is able to do.

-The counter‑argument.
-The omnipotence encompasses all that does not entail the contrary, and this is more than what is directed.
+The counter-argument.
+Omnipotence refers to all things that do not entail the contrary, these are even more than what is ordered.

-On the one hand, because, where there is intrinsic and extrinsic activity, there is power; in God, however, there is intrinsic and extrinsic activity.
-On the other hand, because according to Avicenna power is first to be found in men since they have the strength to act.
-God, however, cannot suffer from someone else, hence he is the ultimate action.
+And the latter is in God; first, because, while where there is intrinsic and extrinsic activity, there is power; in God the activity is intrinsic and extrinsic [...]; on the other hand, because according to Avicenna, power is first credited to human beings since they have the strength to overcome; God, however, cannot be subjected to something else; hence he is the very action.

 But you ask: In which way is this power to be found in God?

 The answer has to be: as that what is found in creatures, once the imperfection is removed <from them>, as ultimate perfection.

 Again, I say that this power is really one, because it is said of all as one.
 Further, <divine> essence is principle of all emanations, and itself is one.
 Therefore, asf.